joshblum/eeg-toolkit/README.md

 make docker-run
 ```

-TODO(joshblum): add instructions for importing data

 ## Development setup

 All Python packages are install using `pip` from the `requirements.txt` file.
-If you wish to install via another method i.e. `conda`, all the packages and
-versions can be found in `requirements.txt`.

 The commands below install common packages for Linux and run the server.

 Note: You need to use `sudo` if you are not working in a